[pardot-form id="45" title="STM Email Form"]

 How to Plan a Benefit Concert

-Figuring out how to organize a benefit concert may require more planning than a regular concert because the goal isn’t just to put on a great evening, but to secure donations for your program as well.
+Figuring out how to throw a successful benefit concert may require more planning than a regular concert because the goal isn’t just to put on an unforgettable evening, but to secure donations for your program as well.
 But we’re here to help!

 Step One – Come Up with Concert Fundraiser Ideas

-The first step is to decide which type of fundraising concert you’re going to hold.
+The first step is to focus on what type of fundraising concert you’d like to organize.
 It’s all about your audience.
 Will they be interested in a specific genre of music?
-Think about what kind of music your audience will enjoy and showcase talent in that area.
+Think about what kind of music or band your audience will enjoy and showcase talent in that area.
 Your benefit concert ideas should resonate with your audience so they are more engaged.

 Step Two – Determine Your Venue